About VIRS as a pathway to UBC

 We request that you provide a copy of the scholarship document to UBC Go Global along with your VIRS application form.
 If accepted, your Letter of Acceptance will reflect the actual length of your visit to support your study permit application.
 However, each VIRS registration is effective for a maximum of one year, therefore you must apply for a renewal of the VIRS registration and pay the renewal fee by the end of the first year of your visit.

-What type of funding is available to VIRS students
+What type of funding is available to VIRS students?

 VIRS students are usually self-funded, sponsored by his/her home institution, or receive funding from an external source.
-Your UBC faculty member may agree to provide a reimbursement for some of your expenses from UBC, however this decision is at the discretion of your UBC faculty member who has agreed to act as your host supervisor, as well as the department with which your host supervisor is affiliated.
+Your UBC faculty member may agree to provide a reimbursement or an award for some of your expenses from UBC, however this decision is at the discretion of your UBC faculty member who has agreed to act as your host supervisor, as well as the department with which your host supervisor is affiliated.

 Will my research activities be shown on a UBC transcript?

-Yes, your non-credit and non-tuition bearing course that reflects your academic level at your home institution (i.e. Undergraduate, Masters, or PhD) will appear on the student’s transcript.
+Yes, your non-credit and non-tuition bearing course that reflects your academic level at your home institution (i.e..
+Undergraduate, Masters, or PhD) will appear on the student’s transcript.
 You may order official transcripts online or in person.

-Can I audit courses while at UBC?
+Can I take courses while at UBC?

-No, you cannot formally audit courses.
+No, you cannot formally register for or audit courses.
 If you wish to audit or take courses, you must apply to become a visiting undergraduate or graduate student.
 Upon admission into the Visiting undergraduate or graduate student pathway, you will lose your VIRS status, but can still continue with your research activities if agreed upon by your UBC Supervisor.

 Am I eligible for the U-Pass?